MZhouke/Android-PDF-Reader/README.txt

 Description of the program:

-Compile: app-debug.apk file is at top level directory. local-properties file is included and has my own sdk directory in it.
-Change this if needed.

 Multipage: two buttons at bottom of screen, for previous page and next page.
 If no previous page/ next page, the corresponding will be grey, otherwise black.
 Page number displayed at bottom centre.
 Orientation is disabled.
 Vertical orientation only.